ome/blog/_drafts/java-web-start.md

 ---

-Java applets and almost all [NPAPI](https://en.wikipedia.org/wiki/NPAPI) plugins are getting obsolete and are being replaced by Web based technologies, probably for the better due to security risks plugins bring.
+Java applets and almost all [NPAPI](https://en.wikipedia.org/wiki/NPAPI) plugins are getting obsolete and are being replaced by Web-based technologies, probably for the better due to security risks plugins bring.
 NPAPI plugins have now been removed from the latest version of Google Chrome and Chromium.
 The days of Java Web Start are probably numbered.